 This is a dual purpose flag.
-In FWFT Mode, the Input Ready (IRA and IRB) function is selected.
-In IDT Standard Mode, the Full Flag (FFA and FFB) function is selected.
-For both timing modes, when the Full/Input Ready flag is HIGH, a memory location is free in the SRAM to receive new data.
+In FWFT mode, the Input Ready (IRA and IRB) function is selected.
+In IDT Standard mode, the Full Flag ($\overline{\text{FFA}}$ and $\overline{\text{FFB}}$) function is selected.
+For both timing modes, when the Full/Input Ready flag is HIGH, a memory location is free in the FIFO to receive new data.
 No memory locations are free when the Full/Input Ready flag is LOW and attempted writes to the FIFO are ignored.

 The Full/Input Ready flag of a FIFO is synchronized to the port clock that writes data to its array.
 For both FWFT and IDT Standard modes, each time a word is written to a FIFO, its write pointer is incremented.
-The state machine that controls a Full/Input Ready flag monitors a write pointer and read pointer comparator that indicates when the FIFO SRAM status is full, full-1, or full-2.
+The state machine that controls a Full/Input Ready flag monitors a write pointer and read pointer comparator that indicates when the FIFO memory status is full, full-1, or full-2.
 From the time a word is read from a FIFO, its previous memory location is ready to be written to in a minimum of two cycles of the Full/Input Ready flag synchronizing clock.
-Therefore, an Full/Input Ready flag synchronizing clock have elapsed since the next memory write location has been read.
+Therefore, an Full/Input Ready flag is LOW if less than two cycles of the Full/Input Ready flag synchronizing clock have elapsed since the next memory write location has been read.
 The second LOW-to-HIGH transition on the Full/Input Ready flag synchronizing clock after the read sets the Full/Input Ready flag HIGH.

-A LOW-to-HIGH transition on a Full/Input Ready flag synchronizing clock begins the first synchronization cycle of a read if the clock transition occurs at time tSKEW1 or greater after the read.
+A LOW-to-HIGH transition on a Full/Input Ready flag synchronizing clock begins the first synchronization cycle of a read if the clock transition occurs at time tskEw1 or greater after the read.
 Otherwise, the subsequent clock cycle can be the first synchronization cycle (see Figures 19, 20, 21, and 22).